xitxat/Troubadour/Styles.md

 * build your historical setting and research workflow
 * create a step-by-step writing curriculum tailored to your exact goals

-Just tell me which direction you want to explore first.

 # **WRITING PROJECT — FOUNDATIONS**